Saltford water recycling centre

 By boosting the capacity of the water recycling centre, Wessex Water will be able to treat more than 800 litres of wastewater per second – around a 40 per cent increase on current flows – to help meet increasing demands.

-Based to the west of the existing water recycling centre site, these new treatment processes will include new flow measurement and screening equipment, grit and phosphorous removal facilities, primary and final settlement tanks and an activated sludge plant.
+Based to the west of the existing water recycling centre site, these new treatment processes include new flow measurement and screening equipment, grit and phosphorous removal facilities, primary and final settlement tanks and an activated sludge plant.

 These will be built with associated pumping stations and electrical supply and control infrastructure.